101 Famous landmarks in Ireland

 Slieve League is one of the best natural landmarks in Ireland.
 These Cliffs are believed to be the highest in Europe and offer absolutely spectacular views and the rough and rugged landscape is a sight you must see before leaving Donegal.
 There are several ways up the mountain.
 In season there is a shuttle bus to take you to the top viewing point, but during quieter seasons you pass the second parking lot and enter the trail by car through the gate, simply close the gate behind you and drive up to the viewing point.

 Just off the coast of Cobh Spike Island is Ireland’s former penal colony where convicts were put when waiting for transport to Australia (known as Van Diemen’s Land then) and Barbados.
 The island was a prison to rebels during the Irish War of Independence and even held IRA inmates up until 1985 including any rebels from the IRA during the Irish War of Independence

 St. Canice’s Cathedral

-St. Canice’s Cathedral in Kilkenny contains some of the finest ancient monuments in Ireland and surprisingly to many is not a Catholic Cathedral but a Church of Ireland building.
+A historic landmark in Ireland St. Canice’s Cathedral in Kilkenny contains some of the finest ancient monuments in Ireland and surprisingly to many is not a Catholic Cathedral but a Church of Ireland building.
 The Cathedral is one of the most well-known sights in Kilkenny, which was once a Medieval centre of Ireland.
 The roots of St. Canice’s Cathedral extend back to the 6th century when the Church of St. Canice stood here.

 St. Michan’s mummies